patternfly/training-scenarios/html-css/override-extend-variables/step3-instructions.md

 Prefix the variable name with `my-app` so that it can be easily distinguished from the PatternFly codebase.

-The class name should look like the following:
+The class name should look like this:

 ```
 <div class="my-app-c-card__separator">